yl0517/INFO449-SwiftStore/README.md

 * Create a class `Item` that implements `SKU` and uses a price-per-item pricing scheme.
 That is to say, a $4.99 can of beans (an `Iten("Beans", 499)`) or a $.99 pencil (a `Item("Pencil", 99)`).
     * Create a unit test that tests adding a single Item to the Register and displays its subtotal (which should be the single Item's price).

+Total: 5 points.

+You must have unit tests that exercise your code, and your tests must pass.

+> Note that there is a natural inclination to have a minimal number of tests that each test trivial things; while we don't expect you to create thousands of tests, we reserve the right to dock points if we feel like you're not testing even the simplest of things.

+However, this is just the tip of the iceberg; within this assignment is an opportunity to earn a LOT of points (which is a good thing--bank against future disasters!).

 ## Now for the fun part
-This is just the tip of the iceberg.
-Implementing each of these--and their corresponding unit tests--is worth 2 extra credit points.
-Note that these are not necessarily easy, and hte moer of them you do, the more you will feel the weight of poor design making your code more complex and difficult to extend/enhance.
+Implementing each of the below bullet points--along with their corresponding unit tests--is worth 2 extra credit points.
+Note that these are not necessarily easy, and the more of them you do, the greater the chance you will feel the weight of your prior design choices making your code more complex and difficult to extend/enhance.
 If that happens to you, it's OK, that's why these are extra credit, but it helps make it clear why we generally want to think some before just churning out code.

+> Yes, there are six items here, each of which is worth 2 points, leading to the very real possibility that if you do all of them, you can get 17 out of 5 points for this assignment!

 * **2-for-1 Pricing:** Stores and manufacturers will often offer "bunched pricing", such that you can buy a can of beans by itself at $1.99, or three of them for $2.98 (2-for-1, also known as "buy two, get one free").
 Implement a `PricingScheme` that can be added to the `Register` so that from this point forward, any purchase of three of a particular kind of good will change the price to only two of them.
     * There are no limits to the number of times that can apply to a single Receipt, so long as the good in question is on the Receipt.
 However, the core criteria must be met--if the 2-for-1 is for "Can of beans", and there is only one "Can of beans" on the Receipt, it does not kick in.
 If there are two "Can of beans" on the Receipt, then the pricing kicks in but the customer doesn't get a third "Can of beans" unless that is scanned.